Old Forest Arboretum of Overton Park: Tennessee State Natural Area status

 On June 8, 2011, Governor Bill Haslam signed the Old Forest State Natural Area bill into law, designating 126 of the Arboretum's 172 acres as Tennessee's 82nd State Natural Area.
 The Natural Areas Program is run by the Tennessee Department of Environment and Conservation, while the natural areas themselves are often not TDEC property and are generally managed through cooperative agreements with other agencies and organizations.
 The bill creating the State Natural Area originally designated 142 acres for protection.
 To ease opposition from Memphis Mayor A C Wharton and Memphis Zoo officials, 14 acres of forest adjacent to the zoo were removed from the protective area.

 Environmental threats

 During the development of Interstate 40 through Memphis in the 1960s, 26 acres of the Old Forest were slated to be destroyed to make way for the new highway, which would have also severed the Memphis Zoo from the rest of Overton Park.
 A grassroots organization, the Citizens to Preserve Overton Park, rallied to protect the forest.
 In Citizens to Preserve Overton Park v.
 Volpe the U.S. Supreme Court finally saved the Old Forest from highway construction plans in 1971.
 In 1987, the Tennessee Department of Transportation deeded the 26-acre corridor back to the City of Memphis.

-In 2008, the Memphis Zoo clear-cut 4 acre to make way for a new exhibit, Teton Trek.
+In 2008, the Memphis Zoo clear-cut 4 acre to accommodate a new exhibit, Teton Trek.
 The destruction sparked the revival of CPOP to prevent further expansion of the zoo into the Old Forest.